azerothcore/mod-npc-beastmaster/README.md

 - food for the pets
 - stables (only for hunters)

-The module can be configured to also be restricted for hunters only.
+The module can be configured to be restricted for hunters only.
 In this mode it can serve as a source for rare pets specified in the config file.

 ## How to use ingame